Opposition to World War I: Canada

-In Canada opposition to conscription and involvement in the war centered on French Canadian nationalists led by Henri Bourassa.
-Following the 1917 elections, the government implemented the Military Service Act 1917 that came into effect in 1918, which sparked a weekend of rioting in Quebec City between March 28 and April 1, 1918.
-Invoking the War Measures Act of 1914, the federal government sent troops to restore order in the city, which opened fire on a demonstration on April 1.
+In Canada, opposition to conscription and involvement in the war centered on French Canadian nationalists led by Henri Bourassa.
+Following the 1917 elections, the government implemented the Military Service Act 1917 that came into effect in 1918, which sparked a weekend of rioting in Quebec City between 28 March and 1 April 1918.
+Invoking the War Measures Act of 1914, the federal government sent troops to restore order in the city, which opened fire on a demonstration on 1 April.

 Ireland

-Beginning in 1914, anti-war campaigns in Ireland were led by the pacifist Francis Sheehy-Skeffington and the Socialist James Connolly, and by Laurence Ginnell in the British House of Commons.
-Both Connolly and Sheehy-Skeffington, however, were executed by the British Army following the Easter Rising of 1916.
-The Conscription Crisis of 1918 had long-term repercussions, uniting several nationalist parties and the Roman Catholic Hierarchy in opposition to the draft.
-This played a major part in the Irish War of Independence and the creation of the Irish Free State in 1922.

 New Zealand

 In New Zealand, the war (particularly conscription) was opposed by the New Zealand Socialist Party and its successor the New Zealand Labour Party.
 Several members were prosecuted for sedition in 1916 and imprisoned, including Peter Fraser, Bob Semple and Paddy Webb.
 Fraser was later Prime Minister of New Zealand for most of World War II.